elusivecodes/fQuery/README.md

 - `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *Window*, *NodeList*, *HTMLCollection* or an array of nodes.
 - `events` is a space-separated string of events to remove from the nodes.
+- `delegate` is a query selector string which will only trigger the event if it is propagated by a target matching the selector.
 - `callback` is a function that accepts an `event` argument, which will be called when the event is triggered.

 ```javascript